DinoChiesa/Edge-DevPortal-ApiProducts-Access-Extended/README.md

 ## Support Status

 This module is not a supported part of the Apigee Edge Drupal-based developer portal.
 This module is open-source software.
-If you need assistance, you can try inquiring on [The Apigee Community Site](https://community.apigee.com).
+If you need assistance, inquire on [The Apigee Community Site](https://community.apigee.com).
 There is no service-level guarantee for responses to inquiries regarding this module.